psoderberg/psoderberg.github.io/week-2/4-intermediate-html-css/readme.md

 ## Release 1: Apply
 Download these [practice files](http://girldevelopit.github.io/gdi-core-intermediate-html-css/class1.zip).
 Unzip the folder into this (4-intermediate-html-css) directory.
 Do the following exercises using the files in the "practice" folder.
 After you are done, compare your work with the files in the "completed" folder.

 - Add reset.css to your index.html file.
 What happens?

+All the styling gets removed.

 - Update the header links to jump to sections
 - Make links change color on hover
 - Change the font (@fontface) for elements on the site.